Thanveerahmd/DeepLense-GSoC-Test/README.md

 # DeepLense-GSoC-Test

-This repo contains the test solution for the GSoC  DeepLense 2023
+This repo contains the test solution for the GSoC  DeepLense 2023 test